New England Journal of Medicine September 10, 2009

 Bottom Line

-In patients with acute coronary syndromes (ACS), ticagrelor significantly reduced the composite rate of death from vascular causes, myocardial infarction, or stroke compared to clopidogrel at 12 months, without increasing the rate of overall major bleeding.
+In patients with acute coronary syndromes, ticagrelor significantly reduced the composite rate of death from vascular causes, myocardial infarction, or stroke compared to clopidogrel, without a significant increase in overall major bleeding.

 Key Findings

-3. There was no significant difference in the primary safety outcome of total PLATO-defined major bleeding between the ticagrelor and clopidogrel groups (11.6% vs. 11.2%, P=0.43).
+4. There was no significant difference in the overall rate of major bleeding according to study criteria between the ticagrelor and clopidogrel groups (11.6% vs. 11.2%; P=0.43).

 Study Design